manni8436/Legend-of-the-Greek-Gods/README.md

 (wireframes)

-After careful planning and a lot of adding, editing, removing i finally made a wireframe that I was happy with and was my final work for the website
+After carefully planning and a lot of adding, removing and editing I finally made a wireframe that I was happy with and was my final work for the website